cul/dlst-studio/_pages/code-of-conduct.md

 (Adapted from XPMethod’s [Lab Culture Manifesto](http://xpmethod.plaintext.in/lab-culture.html))

-Working on ethical, sustainable, collaborative, and FAIR digital, data-driven research and pedagogy requires work.
+Working on ethical, sustainable, collaborative, and <abbr title="Findable, Accessible, Interoperable, Reusable" class="initialism">FAIR</abbr> digital, data-driven research and pedagogy requires work.
 And so, we believe in presence.
 Regular [Open Labs]({{ site.baseurl }}/open-lab) are a key way to get involved and to stay in touch.
 Use the time to work on your projects, learn new skills, share expertise, or just